-If you don't get your Medigap policy in 30 days, call your insurance company.
+If you don't get your Medigap policy (like your Medigap card or proof of insurance) in 30 days, call your insurance company.
 If you don't get your Medigap policy in 60 days, call your State Insurance Department.

 Section 5: If You Already Have a Medigap Policy